-A request to apply a Historic Landmark Interiors Overlay District to property located at 518 Russell Street, at the southwest corner of Russell Street and S. 6th Street, zoned One and Two-Family Residential (R8) and within the Edgefield Historic Preservation District (0.51 acres).
+A request to apply a Neighborhood Landmark Overlay District on property located at 518 Russell Street, at the corner of Russell Street and S. 6th Street, zoned R8 and within the Edgefield Historic Preservation District (0.51 acres), to permit a hotel and special events, requested by Daniels & Chandler Architects, applicant; Tulip Street Partners, LLC, owner.
+(See associated case #2022HLI-001-001)

-Staff recommends deferral to the May 12, 2022, Planning Commission meeting at the request of the applicant.
+Staff Recommendation: Defer to the May 12, 2022, Planning Commission meeting.